 Before we get to what I got rid of, here are my tips and learnings from week 33.

-• Stop the clutter before it starts!
+- Stop the clutter before it starts!
 For years, I kept every single credit card statement and every receipt.
-These days, I discard most paper receipts and I scan receipts for large purchases right away.
-Definitely a space saver.
+These days, I discard most paper receipts, and I scan receipts for large purchases right away.
+That’s definitely a space saver.

-• Shred all documents with personal information.
-If you don’t have a shredder, they also make great fire starter.
-Seriously though, with over 70,000 reports of fraud last year in Canada, a shredder is well worth its cost to prevent your information from getting into the wrong hands.
+- Shred all documents with personal information.
+If you don’t have a shredder, these papers also make great fire starter.
+Seriously though, with over 60,000 reports of fraud in 2023 in Canada, a shredder is well worth its cost to prevent your information from getting into the wrong hands.

-• Keep a record of everything in your wallet.
+- Keep a record of everything in your wallet.
 I learned the hard way how important this is when I lost my wallet years ago.
-But, I have to admit I’ve been complacent over the years and I needed to update it.
+But I have to admit I’ve been complacent over the years, and I needed to update my records.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.